pawelsberg/genetic-neural-network/README.md

 # genetic-neural-network
-Genetic algorithm evolving structure and weights of the neural networks to perform some tasks
+Genetic algorithm evolving structure and weights of the neural networks to perform some tasks.
+This program uses CLI (command-line interface).
+For a brief description of the commands use `>help` command or for a full description see COMMANDS.md

-# Examples of usage:
+# Tutorial:
 ## 1) 'Is it 5' neural network
 This example shows how to use this program to generate a neural network that realises function checking if the input value is equal to 5.
 Function (neural network) will return 1 if the input value is equal 5 otherwise function will return 0.